mlswg/mls-architecture/draft-ietf-mls-architecture.md

 - Additional services may or may not be required depending on the application
   design:

-   - Instead of distributing group information to a new members entirely within a Welcome messages, an application may rely on servers to store public information about the group, such as group members' credentials and related public keys, and provide this information to new members.
-(In such a system, Welcome messages are still necessary to convey confidential information about the group.)
-Such an application will require mechanisms for new members to download the current information for a group, and for members to update the information as the group evolves.
+  - In cases where group operations are not encrypted, the DS has the ability to observe and maintain a copy of the public group state.
+In particular, this is useful for clients that do not have the ability to send the full public state in a Welcome message when inviting auser or for client that need to recover from a loss of their state.
+Such public state can contain privacy sensitive information such as group members' credentials and related public keys, hence services need to be carefully evaluate the privacy impact of storing this data on the DS.
   - If external joiners are allowed, there must be a method to publish a serialized `GroupInfo` object (with an `external_pub` extension) that corresponds to a specific group and epoch, and keep that object in sync with